agostinhodev/agruparNumeros/README.md

-# agruparNumeros
+# Group Numbers

-Apenas um trabalho de faculdade que agrupa números na linguagem C
+A simple College Work to group numbers in C language